 And here at Espronceda Law, we get it.
 You want to save money and move on with your life as quickly as possible.

 01Paperwork.
 Divorce is not a simple process, even for the most amicable of divorces, purely because of the amount of paperwork involved.
 In Bexar County, the packet for pro se divorce litigants (or people defending themselves) is over 40 pages long!
 And that’s only the beginning.
 Furthermore, if you’re unfamiliar with family law, much of the content on those pages will be a mystery.
-You need someone to translate and help you complete, sign, and file everything correctly.
+You need someone to translate and help you complete, sign, and file the divorce papers correctly.

 Divorce Consultation